Vincentelias/buff163-bitskins-price-comparator/README.md

 `git clone https://github.com/Vincentelias/buff163-bitskins-price-comparator.git`
 `cd buff163-bitskins-price-comparator`
 2. Install the dependencies
-`pip install bs4 selenium pyotp`
+`pip install bs4 selenium pyotp requests`
 3. Check your current chrome version and download the corresponding chrome driver (https://chromedriver.chromium.org/).
-Put the chromedriver.exe file in the root of the project.
+Put the chromedriver.exe file in your PATH or in c:/windows/chromedriver.exe.
 This browser will be used to scrape from buff.163
-4. Enable 2-factor-authentication and API access on your bitskins account and take note of your 2FA secret as well as your API key (only shows when first setting up 2FA on your account)
+4. Enable 2-factor-authentication and API access on your bitskins account and take note of your 2FA secret (only shows when first setting up 2FA on your account) as well as your API key
 5. Login to your buff.163 account and take note of your session id in your cookie (press f12 in chrome -> application -> cookies -> https://buff.163.com -> session)
 6. rename config.json.example to config.json and fill in following values:
     - buff_sesion_id